 When the starting temperature is below -10 °C (14 °F) for long time it's suggested to use a synthetic oil.
 Other drivers and gearboxes, if appropriate, should be lubricated in accordance with their manuals.

-In the case of product lubricated bearings the source of product supply should be checked against the order.
-There may be requirements for an external clean supply, particular supply pressure or the commencement of lubrication supply before pump start-up.
+bearings the source of product supply should be checked against the order.
+There may be requirements for an external clean supply, particular supply pressure or the commencement of subrication supply before pump start-up.